Er-Anushka-Singh/java-Assignment/README.md

 # java-Assignment
-This is the operators assignment <br>
+This is all the assignment updating knowledge day by day <br>
 Pratice to learn github